18/33

 A light semester is ok, though, when I can make use of the extra time.
 I think I have this semester.
 I embraced and explored three pretty useful technologies: Git, Groovy, and Gradle.

 I absolutely love Git.
 Loving one's source control system might seem like a strange thing, but that probably just speaks to the problems with less modern tools.
 Git fundamentally changes a developer's relationship with source code.
-It empowers developers to embrace change instead of minimize it.
-The tool becomes a collaborative partner in development instead of an adversary to overcome.
+It empowers devs to embrace change instead of minimize it.
+The tool becomes a collaborative partner in development.
 Git meets the criteria for a revolutionary change in thinking: I couldn't ask for it because I didn't even understand that I was missing what I gives me.

 Groovy is another slick technology.
 It's a language that makes development fun again.
-I wasn't doing much personal dev just because Java pisses me off in many ways.
-The language just hasn't evolved.
-Even with someone else at the helm, the language designers have stated they're unwilling to experiment or embrace new paradigms.
-I really don't want to completely abandon Java for my own dev, though, because it's what I work on 40 hours a week.
-Even if it's not the best tool, I've gained so much expertise and continue to do so daily.
+I wasn't doing much personal dev just because Java cant be frustrating in many ways.
+The language hasn't embraced new concepts quickly enough for me.
+I really don't want to completely abandon Java for my own dev, though, because it's what I work on all week.
+Even if it's not the most fun tool to use, I've gained so much expertise and continue to do so daily.
 I want to leverage that skill.
 Enter Groovy.
 Groovy is Java with 10 years of hindsight.
 It's syntax is clearer, cleaner, more concise, and more modern.
 It's a language that values my time.
 At the same time, though, it can leverage the entire existing Java ecosystem of libraries and tools.

 Gradle is the third thing I've learned to use this semester.
 It's an extremely powerful build tool.
-Maven, despite being the industry standard, is fundamentally broken.
-It enforces convention to the point that actually accomplishing the job of building your project becomes a constant fight with the tool.
-I'm not going to start a Maven bashing session; the problems with Maven have been well covered.
-Instead I'll just say this: builds with Gradle are extremely flexible and maintainable and I'm happy to have it in my personal technology stack.
+Maven enforces convention beyond what makes sense to me.
+It doesn't give me enough flexibility and I fee like I'm often fighting with the tool.
+This post sums things up pretty well.
+Builds with Gradle are extremely flexible and maintainable, and I'm happy to have it in my personal technology stack.

 And now it's time summer and Android development.